-The CIA designation is granted by the Institute of Internal Auditors (IIA) and is the only globally recognized internal audit certification.
-Held by more than 160,000 professionals, earning this certification acts as proof of an employee’s knowledge and expertise in carrying out internal audits, anywhere in the world.
+The Certified Internal Auditor (CIA) designation is granted by the Institute of Internal Auditors (IIA) and is the only globally recognized internal audit certification.
+Held by more than 160,000 professionals, this designation certifies the recipient’s knowledge and expertise in carrying out internal audits anywhere in the world.

 |Internal Audit Specialist||$64,500||$82,250||$96,800|

 Certified Internal Auditors are internationally recognized, while CPA is a domestic designation.
 Certified Public Accountants (CPA) are also trained in auditing.
 Despite those differences, CIA salaries are similar to those of CPAs, with a median income of $60,000 for both.
 Salaries vary depending on geography and job title.